 Causes of Brown Staining on Teeth

-First, identify what the main triggers for the causes of brown stains on the teeth are.
+First, identify what the main triggers are for causing brown stains on teeth.
 Some of these are perhaps more obvious than others and it can be worth looking at your overall lifestyle to see what changes you can make to help you overcome the problem of brown stains between the teeth.

 Of course, one of the other major causes of brown staining is smoking and tobacco products.
 The best course of action to prevent staining is to give up, but in the meantime, it could be worth speaking to an Aesthetika Dentist to see how they can help with professional removal of brown stains from the teeth, especially if it is as a result of long-term smoking.